How to Implement AppLocker Using Intune

 Create Applocker Custom Rules

-• Press Windows + R to open Run Dialog box.
+• Press Windows key + R to open the Run Dialog box.

 Export Applocker Rules

-• Click on Add and add below OMA-URI setting:
+• On the Configuration settings page, click Add and add below OMA-URI settings:

 • Description: Executable Rules